Insight · SysML notation

 The BDD defines the architecture.
 The IBD shows it working.

 A hydraulic system BDD defines: hydraulic pump, valve assembly, actuator, accumulator, reservoir.
-The hydraulic system IBD shows: pump output port connected to valve assembly inlet port; valve assembly outlet port connected to actuator inlet port; accumulator connected between pump outlet and valve assembly; return lines from actuator and valve to reservoir.
+The hydraulic system IBD shows the pump output port connected to the valve assembly inlet port; the valve assembly outlet connected to the actuator inlet; the accumulator connected between the pump outlet and the valve assembly; and return lines from the actuator and valve back to the reservoir.

 Parts in the IBD